-Our Company dates back to 1955, when Mr. Gabriel Lewis Galindo and two of his uncles, built the first corrugated box
+Our group dates back to 1955, when Mr. Gabriel Lewis Galindo and two of his uncles, built the first corrugated box

-With several box plants In the region, the group was able to serve the needs of the major banana growing and distributing companies.
+With several box plants in the region, the group was able to serve the needs of the major banana growing and distributing companies.

 Eventually, the original partnership was dissolved and the partners distributed the assets with the Esquivel and Lewis families retaining ownership of the assets in Costa Rica.
 In 1996 the Lewis and Esquivel families, together with the Perello family as a local partner, built Cartones del Caribe, our first box plant in the Dominican Republic.

 Likewise, in 2016 the group acquired Cartonesa, establishing in El Salvador.